daphycisist/frontend-assessment/Submision.md

 # FinTech Dashboard - Frontend Assessment Submission

-This project is a FinTech dashboard designed to handle large transaction datasets efficiently, with a focus on performance optimization, accessibility, and user experience.
+This project is a FinTech dashboard UI assessment to handle large transaction datasets efficiently, with a focus on performance optimization, accessibility, and user experience.
 The dashboard includes a `SearchBar` component for filtering transactions, a `TransactionList` for displaying paginated results, and a `DashboardNav` for navigation.
 The application is built with React, TypeScript, and optimized for handling 100K+ transactions while meeting performance targets: <1s load time, <100ms search response, <100MB memory usage, and 60fps scrolling.

 ## Table of Contents